songkok/Trion/README.md

 # alpha: 1 = ground state, 2,3,4,... = excited states
 # Q = [Qx Qy] is the exciton momentum.
 # N is the cutoff parameter for the basis set.
-# N0 and L0 are initial guess of the boundstate solution.
+# N0 and L0 are the initial guess for the bound state calculation.
 # Typically, N0 < 3 (initial size of the basis set) and L0 is about the Bohr radius.
 ```
 In this package, the 2D potential is defined as